clarkgrubb/latex-input/README.md

 quote `'` and doubled single quotes `''` which are right single quote and right double quote in *paragraph mode* and prime and double prime in *math mode*.

-The input methods also use notation from the following three packages:
+The input methods also use notation from the following four packages:

     \usepackage{amsmath}
     \usepackage{amssymb}